ThunderFly-aerospace/docs/avionics/TFGPSLITE02/index.md

 ## Where to Buy
 The TFGPSLITE02 can be purchased directly from us.
 For direct orders, bulk inquiries, or custom modifications, please contact us via [email](https://www.thunderfly.cz/contact-us.html).

-It is also available for online purchase through our [Tindie store](https://www.tindie.com/products/37121/).
+It is also available for online purchase through [Lectronz](https://lectronz.com/products/1068) or [Tindie store](https://www.tindie.com/products/37121/).

 ## Technical Specifications